code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 ### How to comment markups in the parameters file?

-The opening and closing signs for commentaries are `<!--` and `-->`.
+The opening and closing signs for comments in XML markup are `<!--` and `-->`.
 In the following example, nothing from the study `MyStudy2` will be read:
 ```{.xml}